 A big warm trumpet sound and catchy melodies is what I'm going for.
 From fluffy whispering sounds to tough loud screams, but always in service to the music.

 Trumpet player (Trigg & Gusset / Amsterdam Funk Orchestra / Amstel Big Band) all set to spice up your song with a trumpet or flugelhorn solo, a brass top line, muted trumpet or mellow trumpet pads.
-Specialist in afrobeat, funk, jazz, electronic music, indie pop, rock and singer songwriter.
+Experienced in afrobeat, funk, jazz, electronic music, indie pop, rock and singer songwriter.

 I've been playing trumpet for over 20 years.
 I have recorded/worked with artists such as Trigg & Gusset, Amsterdam Funk Orchestra, Happy Camper, No Ninja Am I, Marten de Paepe, De Breek, Feaver, small jazz combos and big bands.
 I have performed live on countless stages, theatres and Dutch TV shows.